The Endometriosis Foundation of America is proud to introduce our 2017 TCS NYC Marathon Team!

 Until then they’ll be training and raising awareness in their local communities.

 Hannah Ephraim is from Boston, MA and is currently a college student at New York University.
 She is the founder of Winning & Grinning, an empowerment organization for endometriosis.
-Hannah has worked as a health educator at the EFA, is currently involved with Phendo, the endometriosis tracking app, and she was also a speaker at the annual Boston Endometriosis Conference this year.
+Hannah has worked as a health educator at Endofound, is currently involved with Phendo, the endometriosis tracking app, and she was also a speaker at the annual Boston Endometriosis Conference this year.
 She is passionate about spreading awareness for endometriosis and is pursuing a career in women's physical and mental health.

 Support Hannah here!